 In fact, they are most likely the most reflective running gloves out there.

 You may already know Proviz for its highly reflective running and cycling jackets.

 Well, their running gloves are no different.
-Utilising a full 360 reflective design, these running gloves provide enhanced visibility when running at night.
+They use a full 360 reflective design — ideal for running in low light conditions and at night.